As debates rage on over gun control, we look back at America's history of school shootings.

 Since 2013, there have been more that 300 school shootings in the US, which averages out to about one every week, the gun safety group says.

 Last year, 65 shootings were reported at schools and universities.

-It came just months after a shooting at a high school in Florida in February was the third deadliest to be recorded at a school or university in the US since 1999.
+It came just months after a shooting at a high school in Florida in February became the third deadliest to be recorded at a school or university in the US since 1999.

 In the 2007 Virginia Tech massacre, a senior at the university shot and killed 32 people and wounded 17 others in two separate attacks before killing himself, while the 2012 Sandy Hook Elementary School shooting saw 20-year-old Adam Lanza kill 27 people, including 20 children.

 But Every Town warns that these shootings are “just the tip of the iceberg.”